Your company's digital reputation can influence would-be customers. Here's how to make sure you make the right first impression online.

-Building an image used to mostly depended on word of mouth or acquaintances.
+Building an image used to mostly depend on word-of-mouth.
 That limited your brand's exposure to a small group of people.
 Prior to the internet, as we know it today, only larger companies with substantial advertising budgets, or access to celebrities, had the ability to become household names by promoting themselves in traditional media, such as television and newspapers.

-Editor's note: Looking for an online reputation management service?
-Fill out the questionnaire below to have our vendor partners reach out to you with more information.
+Editor's note: Looking for an online reputation management service for your business?
+Fill out the questionnaire below to have our vendor partners contact you about your needs.

 The digital era provides a more level playing field for young, smaller companies that can leverage the social media platforms to gain more website traffic.
 On the other hand, failure to create a digital presence can jeopardize a company's chances to compete effectively.